gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 #### Step-4: Create a new playbook to print structured output from the "show version brief" command

 - This time you will create a custom template to match against a CLI output that is not included in the default ntc-ansible templates list.
+- Make sure to update the host ip address inside the playbook to be match your R2 XRv router IP address.

 ```
 cisco@ansible-controller:~$  vi p34-ntc-xr-version-check.yml